superscript-lab/superscript-lab.github.io/_pages/faq.md

 I get many questions about the course structure, timeline, and research coordination of the physics thesis option.
 These can usually be answered by this [general overview of the thesis option and some FAQ](https://physics.oregonstate.edu/undergraduate/academics/writing-intensive-courses).

 I also get many questions about the eligibility, expectations, and approval of thesis research mentors who aren't in the OSU physics.
+These questions can usually be answered using this [thesis registration flowchart](/assets/images/403-flowchart.png).

-Here is [detailed info about how to navigate that situation](https://physics.oregonstate.edu/undergraduate/academics/writing-intensive-courses/thesis-advisors), as well as other detail about research mentor expectations.
+Here is [more info about how to navigate specific mentoring situations](https://physics.oregonstate.edu/undergraduate/academics/writing-intensive-courses/thesis-advisors), as well as other details about research mentor expectations.

 If you are a physics major searching for potential research mentors, check out this [list of available projects](https://physics.oregonstate.edu/undergraduate/academics/writing-intensive-courses/thesis-project).